What’s behind the issue of readmitting “postal rebels” to the LDP?

 This reinstatement issue is only for the LDP and Diet members and election, and the Japanese people have nothing to do with it.
 In any case, they are taking the Japanese people for fools.
 The Japanese people should be more angry at the fact that this type of debate is taking place.

-• One Response to 'What’s behind the issue of readmitting “postal rebels” to the LDP?'
+One thought on “What’s behind the issue of readmitting “postal rebels” to the LDP?”